Episphaeria: Description

 The minute fruit bodies of Episphaeria fraxinicola are cyphelloid, meaning they resemble species of discomycetes (or "cup fungi") in the Ascomycota.
 The fruit bodies consist of caps that are 0.25–2 mm, white, circular or nearly so, and lay flat on the substrate without a stem.
 They grow scattered or in groups, and are covered on their external surface with short hairs.
 The hymenium (spore-bearing surface) is light yellow, but becomes pale-brownish-gray as the spores mature.
 The spores are pale olive in color, elliptical, and measure 6 by 4 μm.

 Habitat and distribution

 Episphaeria fraxinicola is a rare wood-decay fungus.
 It grows on the bark of ash trees (Fraxinus species), and prefers to grow on thin twigs at high heights.
-It is known only from Europe; collections have been made in Austria, Denmark, England, Ireland, Norway, and The Netherlands.
+It is widely distributed in Europe.